 Since foundation walls are designed to support loads from above rather than lateral (sideways) loads, expanding soil can cause foundation problems.

 When the pressure from outside the basement walls is greater than the wall can handle, the wall will begin to crack, bow, and push inwards.
 Factors such as expansive clays, hydrostatic pressure, and freezing water can create too much stress on basement walls, causing them to push forward and even collapse entirely over time.

 The experts at Basement Systems of Indiana understand how soil affects foundations, and we can provide you with an expert foundation repair for your cracked or bowing foundation.
-Call us today to get a free estimate in Indianapolis, Carmel, Fishers and the nearby areas.
+Call us today to get a free estimate in Indianapolis, Carmel, Fort Wayne and the nearby areas.

 As water builds up in the soils around your foundation, hydrostatic pressure increases against your basement walls, potentially leading to damage.

 When the contractors who built your home dug the hole for your foundation and basement, they dug up mounds of the hard-packed earth that was there -- some of which may have laid there untouched for hundreds of years or more.
 As foundation walls and house framing were completed, the empty space around the foundation needed to be filled.
 Contractors typically backfill foundation walls using some of the excavated soil that was removed to make room for the basement.